Get rich with real estate - I reached financial independence in two years with rentals

 Evan’s Advice for New Real Estate Investors

-When I asked Evan about his best advice for people thinking about trying their hand at rentals, he didn’t hesitate.
+When I asked Evan about his best advice for people thinking about trying their hand at rentals in an effort to grow their net worth, he didn’t hesitate.

 “Create a spreadsheet that accounts for 30% of monthly rents for vacancies, maintenance, and management.